StoneT2000/rl-ts/README.md

 [![npm version](https://badge.fury.io/js/rl-ts.svg)](https://badge.fury.io/js/rl-ts)

-This is a RL gym and library built with **typescript**, enabling faster bug-free development, powerful web visuals, and a gateway to developing and comparing reinforcement learning algorithms on the web and / or with node.js
+This is a RL gym and library built with **typescript** on top of tensorflow, enabling faster bug-free development, powerful web visuals, and a gateway to developing and comparing reinforcement learning algorithms on the web and / or with node.js in javascript or typescript.

 ![](https://github.com/StoneT2000/rl-ts/raw/main/src/RL/Environments/cartpole.gif)